Preliminary programme for Freedom Not Fear 2024

 8–11 November (Friday–Monday)

-Mundo Madou (tbc) (Sat&Sun) • European Parliament (Mon)
+Mundo Matonge (Sat&Sun) • European Parliament (Mon)

 Do you have a question that is not answered here?
 Please let us know at contact@freedomnotfear.org